 Posted on July 08th, 2020

 The science is rapidly expanding as we learn the true harm of these chemicals.
-Our law firm serves on the Plaintiffs Executive Committee for the nationwide litigation and is heavily involved working with other lawyers from around the country.
+Our law firm serves on the Plaintiffs Executive Committee for the nationwide litigation and is heavily involved in working with other lawyers from around the country.
 Thereby, if you are a civilian or military firefighter who was exposed to AFFF and subsequently developed cancer, we strongly encourage you to contact our attorneys.
-They will promptly begin working on your case and will provide you with quality legal assistance.
+You will only have to send in your employment or military records, which you must retrieve, and your medical records.
+Our resourceful legal team will promptly begin working on your case and will provide you with quality legal assistance.